amethyst/amethyst_iced/README.md

 * Improve the global code quality of the codebase and of the examples.
 This crate is poorly documented, and was written merely as a proof of concept.
 * Review/Audit the IcedUI Rendy plugin as I am confident I have done a horrible job at "Rendy best practices".
+* Review/Audit/Refactor hacky and inefficient custom font loading for Text widgets
+* Make helpers to make custom font easier to use
 * Support spritesheet for Image widget
 * Support nine-patch for Image widget (more on that below)
 * Fix radio buttons so they don't look like Checkboxes.
 Broadly speaking, design a way of using Lyon to render shapes, possibly getting inspiration from amethyst_lyon.
-* Support custom font loading for Text widgets
 * Support Iced's debugger
 * Support Images and Nine-Patches using custom styling for a variety of widgets where it would be applicable :
     * Buttons,